In Public In Particular (IPIP)

 Tuesday, 28th November - Friday, 1st December 2017

-In Public In Particular (IPIP), is a presentation partnership exhibition between the Fine Art Media and Sculpture Departments at the National College of Art and Design, Dublin (NCAD): how this partnership is integrated, mediated and gathers momentum across student groups and years', and is part of an exchange and participation with partners: Royal Academy of Fine Arts Antwerp, Belgium; University of Zagreb Faculty of Graphic Arts (GRF), Croatia; and Turku University of Applied Sciences (TUAS), Finland.
+In Public In Particular (IPIP), is a presentation partnership exhibition between the Fine Art Media and Sculpture Departments at the National College of Art and Design, Dublin (NCAD) in the NCAD Gallery: how this partnership is integrated, mediated and gathers momentum across student groups and years', and is part of an exchange and participation with partners: Royal Academy of Fine Arts Antwerp, Belgium; University of Zagreb Faculty of Graphic Arts (GRF), Croatia; and Turku University of Applied Sciences (TUAS), Finland.

 In Public, In Particular (IPIP) aims to develop and promote participatory art methods and situation specific art among European audiences.
 The main tools to reach these aims are audience research, public workshops and international street happenings which are carried through by artists and art students in close cooperation with street actors and the public of four European streets.